 While you’re in the area don’t miss the fantastic Wineries of Wolfville – read all about them here.

 Food to Take Home

-There are loads of options when it comes to breads and pastries – a french boulangerie Boulangerie La Vendeenne to Deb’s Gluten Free Baking to Heidi’s Beads and Buns (yes jewellry and sticky buns!).
+There are loads of options when it comes to bread and pastries – a French boulangerie Boulangerie La Vendeenne to Deb’s Gluten Free Baking to Heidi’s Beads and Buns (yes jewellery and sticky buns!).

 Don’t miss Big Monkey maple popcorn – maple syrup literally makes everything better! – and Farm Girl Preserves.

 Brandt’s Bees have some great cream and liquid honey beeswax candles.
 Seaweed Soap Company sources from Mahones Bay.
 Carla Dunham Jewellery has handcrafted original pieces you won’t find elsewhere.
 Sister Lotus combines body care products with belly dancing.

 The market features live music most days that it is open.
 Check the official website to find out who is playing when.